 Selection and nomination is made by your home institution once they confirm that you are able to take part in the Erasmus+ programme.
 Nominations must be submitted by your home university’s International Office using our online form.
 See below for more information.

 Please note that your application will not be considered if we have not received a valid nomination from your home university’s International Office.

-At this stage, we require basic information about you, what you are currently studying and what you would like to study with us.
+At this stage, we need to know what you are currently studying and what you would like to study with us.
 This information will be passed on to the relevant school and a decision will be made on whether your nomination is accepted or rejected.
 If your nomination is rejected, you will not be invited to complete an application form.
 Your nomination may be rejected for the following reasons: your chosen course is already fully booked, or your chosen course does not match your previous education.

 - If you apply to study for a full academic year or trimester 1: 1 April 2020

 - If you apply to study for trimester 2: 15 October 2020

 If your nomination is accepted, you'll be asked to complete an application form.
 You'll also need to provide us with a copy of your passport or ID card and an official transcript of records (a certificate issued by your university listing your course(s) and grades).
 If you are a non-EU student applying to study with us for a full academic year, you'll also need to submit a copy of your English language certification.